WhatsApp

 Reinforces the palate to lessen collapse and vibration during breathing.

 These procedures are part of the range of treatment options for obstructive sleep apnea.
-In some instances, a sleep apnoea surgeon may recommend surgery if other methods are not sufficient.
-Each approach is considered on an individual basis as part of broader sleep apnoea treatment in Singapore.
+In some instances, a sleep apnea surgeon may recommend surgery if other methods are not sufficient.
+Each approach is considered on an individual basis as part of broader sleep apnea treatment in Singapore.

 If you or someone close to you notices loud snoring, pauses in breathing during sleep, or excessive daytime tiredness, it may be time to seek a medical assessment.
 Persistent morning headaches, mood changes, or difficulty concentrating are also signs that should not be ignored.

 Yes.
 Enlarged tonsils or adenoids are common causes in children and can lead to restless sleep, loud snoring, or mouth breathing.
-A paediatric ENT specialist can assess whether treatment is required.
+A pediatric ENT specialist can assess whether treatment is required.

-Blocked nasal passages due to allergies may make breathing harder at night and worsen existing sleep apnoea.
+Blocked nasal passages due to allergies may make breathing harder at night and worsen existing sleep apnea.
 Managing allergies, such as a sensitive nose allergy, may help improve airflow during sleep.

 Doctors use clinical evaluation and sleep studies to confirm the condition.
 This may include an overnight polysomnography in a sleep lab or a home sleep test to measure breathing and oxygen levels.

-Untreated sleep apnoea may be linked with long-term health issues such as high blood pressure, heart disease, diabetes, and an increased risk of stroke.
+Untreated sleep apnea may be linked with long-term health issues such as high blood pressure, heart disease, diabetes, and an increased risk of stroke.
 Early diagnosis and management can help reduce these risks.

 Home